 Can a food truck business be passive?
 In order for your food truck business to be passive, you need to build it to become passive.
 You may be actively involved in the business before being able to delegate, outsource and automate the work to employees.
 This needs to be your end goal, or you will always remain actively involved in your food truck business.

-In this guide, we have a look at the food truck business, what it takes to start one, and ways of turning it into a highly profitable and passive income idea.
+In this guide, we have a look at the food truck business, what it takes to start one, and ways of turning it into a successful and passive income idea.
 Let’s dive right in.

 1. Deciding if This Business Can Work for You